Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Details of the Calculation

 Our calculation of the soliton merger rate at very high redshift and at very low halo mass requires the computation of many nested integrals covering a wide range of scales.
 We describe briefly here how this calculation is done in a numerically efficient and physically accurate manner.

 We used \textsc{class}~\cite{2011arXiv1104.2932L} to compute the matter power spectrum, $P(k)$, in a standard CDM cosmology.
 We then applied the analytic approximation for the effect of the Jeans scale cut-off given by Ref.~\cite{Hu:2000ke}.
-We chose this methodology, rather than direct computation of the Jeans scale using \textsc{axionCAMB}~\cite{Hlozek:2014lca} because: (a) we use \textsc{class} in Ref.~\cite{in_prep} to compute the reionization effect of soliton decays, and (b) the analytic approximation is simpler to implement at larger particle mass $m_a$ and wavenumber $k$ of interest at present.~\footnote{See Ref.~\cite{Passaglia:2022bcr} for discussion of the accuracy of the these various methods for computing the Jeans scale cut-off.}
+We chose this methodology, rather than direct computation of the Jeans scale using \textsc{axionCAMB}~\cite{Hlozek:2014lca} because: (a) we use \textsc{class} in Ref.~\cite{Escudero:2023vgv} to compute the reionization effect of soliton decays, and (b) the analytic approximation is simpler to implement at larger particle mass $m_a$ and wave number $k$ of interest at present.~\footnote{See Ref.~\cite{Passaglia:2022bcr} for discussion of the accuracy of these various methods for computing the Jeans scale cutoff.}

 We pre-compute $\sigma(M)$ at $z=0$ at fixed particle masses, $m_a$ and fixed cosmological parameters, $\Omega_m = 0.3153$, $\Omega_b=0.04930$, $\Omega_\Lambda = 0.6847$, $\sigma_8 =0.8111$, $n_s=0.9649$, $h=0.6736$~\cite{Planck:2018jri}.
 We first compute $\sigma(R)$ using three different window functions, $\widetilde{W}(k|R)$ discussed in the text: (a) real space top-hat, (b) sharp-$k$ space, (c) smooth-$k$ space window function~\cite{Leo:2018odn,Bohr:2021bdm}.
 These are given by: